-A few students have taken part in mobility programmes (§102), but the College itself states that "the number of students who participate in international exchange is not big" (§116).
+A few students have taken part in mobility programmes (§106).
 During the site visit students and alumni confirmed that they would not see much advantage in going abroad because they expect to find jobs with the Lithuanian Railways.
 In addition, they argue that the cost of going abroad into a Western European country would be too high.
-As a consequence, those who have been abroad went to other Eastern European countries (Latvia, Poland, Bulgaria) and found their experience not comparable to what would have been possible in a Western European country.
-Senior management points out that it is also difficult to find study programmes to match in other countries, due to the specificity of the programme.
 From the discussion with students, it seems that they are not well aware about the opportunities for applying for Erasmus scholarships.